Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 We entered an Indiana Jones movie-like set, Ta Prohm, through a slit in the roots of banyan and cottonwood trees that had encased the entire structure.
 Photo by Carol Bowman

-I could see the action, through the truth of the jungle and actual ancient ruins.
+I could see the action through the jungle’s truth and the ancient ruins themselves.
 The entire site, stone blocks tumbling, buildings crumbling, leaning, deteriorating, all held in suspension by virtual miles of thick roots.
-The jungle trees encased every structure, every passageway, every corner and crevice of this Buddhist temple built for the mother of Jayavarma VII.

 Nature preserved this site with natural strength.
 I loved every inch of Ta Prohm, more than Bayon, more than Angkor Wat.

 Hak wanted to end our first day of temple exploration at this awesome site.
-The next morning we would do it all over again and hear the same refrain, “Just one more temple, Papa.”
+The next morning, we would do it all over again and hear the same refrain, “Just one more temple, Papa.”

 Day Two in Siem Reap, Cambodia